 The College and Career Readiness and College Completion Act of 2013 offers qualified dual enrollment students discounts for tuition.
-Public high school students who qualify for free and reduced meals (FARM) can enroll in Wor-Wic fall and spring term classes for free, while those who do not qualify for FARM pay 90 percent of the 75 percent tuition rate.
+Public high school students in Worcester, Wicomico or Somerset County, as well as Delmar High School students who live in Maryland, can enroll in fall and spring term classes for free if they qualify for free and reduced meals (FARM), while those who do not qualify for FARM pay 90% of the 75% tuition rate.

-Students attending any Worcester, Wicomico or Somerset public high school, the Salisbury School, Salisbury Christian School or Holly Grove Christian School, as well as Delmar High School students who live in Maryland, can provide certification by a high school official that they meet the school's dual enrollment eligibility requirements to receive a discount on the regular tuition rate.
+Students attending the Salisbury School, Salisbury Christian School or Holly Grove Christian, private schools that have a signed dual enrollment agreement with the college, pay 75% of Wor-Wic's regular tuition rate.

+High school students interested in dual enrollment must provide certification by a high school official that they meet the school's dual enrollment eligibility requirements.